‘Reason is our soul’s left hand, Faith her right.’ — John Donne

 In college I took that old freshman favourite, Psych 101 (Introductory Psychology), and studied handedness for my final paper.
 I discovered that while we constitute only 10% of the population, left-handed people are proportionally more successful, often breaking moulds and advancing their fields.

-The list includes polymath Leonardo da Vinci and artist Michelangelo (whose Adam in the Sistine Chapel is shown to be created by God via his left hand) as well as pioneering thinkers like Plato, Charles Darwin and Albert Einstein.
+The list includes polymath Leonardo da Vinci and artist Michelangelo (whose Adam in the Sistine Chapel is shown to have been created by God via his left hand) as well as pioneering thinkers like Aristotle, Charles Darwin, Mother Theresa and Marie Curie.

-There are many left-handed record breakers such as sportsman Sachin Tendulkar, filmmaker Charlie Chaplin, actor Amitabh Bachchan and media wonder Oprah Winfrey; industry shape-changers like Henry Ford and Bill Gates; and those who’ve had a transformative influence on contemporary music, Paul McCartney and David Bowie.
+There are many left-handed record breakers such as sportsman Sachin Tendulkar, astronaut Neil Armstrong, filmmaker Charlie Chaplin, actor Amitabh Bachchan and media wonder Oprah Winfrey.
+There are the industry shape-changers like Henry Ford, Steve Jobs, Bill Gates and Mark Zuckerberg.
+And those who’ve had a transformative influence on contemporary music: Paul McCartney, David Bowie, Kurt Cobain, Annie Lennox and Lady Gaga.

 Left-handed leaders include Alexander the Great and Napoleon.
 The British Royal Family is infested with left-handers, including the current head of the monarchy, Elizabeth II, as well as the next two in line – Charles and William.
 Five of the last seven United States Presidents have been left-handed: Gerald Ford, Ronald Reagan, George Bush Sr, Bill Clinton and Barack Obama.